Back to BlogPPC

 2. Respond Fast

 Google tracks your response rate and response time.
 If you're missing calls or taking hours to respond to messages, your ad gets pushed down.
-Answer within 5 minutes or use a call answering service to cover you.
+Answer within 5 minutes or use an AI-powered call answering service to cover you.

 3. Set Accurate Business Hours